varjo/writeups/htb/unattended/Unattended.md

 ...
 ```

-After a few tries, we now how a meterpreter shell as `www-data`
+After a few tries, we now how a meterpreter shell as `www-data`:

 ![](pictures/shell_init.png)